 These are independent legal professionals who will assess your situation and present their findings in court.
 Having a 730 evaluator involved in your court case may be helpful when it comes to determining a positive outcome for your child and your family as a whole.

 At David Carr & Associates, we provide expert legal guidance in all areas of family law.
-We are the child custody lawyer Buffalo, NY residents and NYC residents rely on during tough times.
+We are the child custody lawyer Buffalo, NY residents and NYC residents rely to make the process easier.
 Contact us today to schedule a free consultation and to learn more about our family law services.